Oslo-Diner/oslodiner/README.md

  To vist the site <a href="https://oslo-diner.github.io/oslodiner/">CLICK HERE</a>

-## To try out the payment gateway use thses dummy Card deatils
+## To try out the payment gateway use these dummy Card deatils

 #Test MasterCard PIN authentication
 5531 8866 5214 2950